Last updated on January 15, 2023 by Wandering our World

-After visiting each country many times, we pit Spain vs Italy below.
+That’s why after visiting each country many times, we decided to pit Spain vs Italy below.

 We guarantee that by the time you’ve finished reading this, your mind will be well and truly made up!